 Essentially, the LANAP process uses a thin laser tip that “evaporates” the bad tissues inside of a gum pocket.
 Then the area is thoroughly cleaned (scaled and root planing) or a different type of laser is used that also removes the tartar at the same time.
 Finally, the laser is re-applied to the area.
 At this step, the laser stimulates blood flow and jump-starts the clotting process directly against the root surface of the tooth.
 The ultimate goal is for your gums to reattach to the tooth, holistically shortening the depth of the gum pocket (reducing your long-term risk of tooth loss.)

 To ensure accuracy of treatment, our gum specialist can use a “perio scope” — which is a special microscope used to see down inside of gum pockets — to ensure that all bacterial deposits are removed.
-Dr. Saunders is even able to see the microscopic tubules (pores) on the surface of your tooth roots.
+Our doctors at PCE are even able to see the microscopic tubules (pores) on the surface of your tooth roots.
 Since these tiny areas can harbor bacteria, the up-close and magnified view allows that much more accuracy when it comes to combatting tooth loss.
-Dr. Saunders was one of the first dental providers in the country to use perio scope technology, which is now regarded to be one of the essential “must haves” in specialty practices.
+We are one of the first dental providers in the country to use perio scope technology, which is now regarded to be one of the essential “must haves” in specialty practices.